etc27/MNaseseq-workflow/README.md

 By default, plot2DO computes the coverage of all sites across the genome, but it is possible to have plot2DO compute the coverage for custom lists of sites.
 For *Arabidopsis thaliana*, I am interested in computing the coverage for all protein-coding genes.

 ### Generating custom list of sites in bed format
 Plot2DO accepts a list of sites in bed format as a parameter for alignment.
-First, I generated this list of sites using the command line and R. The following example demonstrates you can use this workflow for a list of all protein-coding genes in *Arabidopsis thaliana*.
+First, I generated this list of sites using the command line and R. The following example demonstrates using this workflow for a list of all protein-coding genes in *Arabidopsis thaliana*.
+R files and annotation files can be found within the annotation/ folder.

 ### Commands run in command line (part 1)
 Navigate to annotation/ folder.
 Save the rows of the Araport11 annotation corresponding to transcripts as Araport_transcripts.gtf